ethereum/homestead-guide/old-docs-for-reference/main-wiki.rst/Dapp-using-Meteor.rst

 Be aware that when running your app on the ``file://`` protocol, you won't be able to use client side routing, due to web security.
-Later in mist you will be able to use client side routing, as ÐApps are severed over the ``eth://`` protocol.
+Later in mist you will be able to use client side routing, as dapps are severed over the ``eth://`` protocol.

-In the future you will be able to simply upload your Ðapp on swarm.
+In the future you will be able to simply upload your dapp on swarm.